Skip to main content

 Forwarding by percentage

-Similarly to forwarding by value, the wallet only sets FeeCredit and does not send any tokens to Contract A:
+Similarly to forwarding by value, the smart account only sets FeeCredit and does not send any tokens to Contract A:

 The basic flow is also similar to forwarding by value:

-• The wallet sets FeeCredit to 600_000 and asynchronously calls Contract A. No tokens are sent to Contract A directly
+• The smart account sets FeeCredit to 600_000 and asynchronously calls Contract A. No tokens are sent to Contract A directly

 • Contract A forwards the leftover FeeCredit to pay for execution of Contract B (150_000) and Contract C (500_000)